isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 Job Description:

 As an MK Literacy Support Coach, you will be mentoring MOE Kindergarten Educators (MKEs) and supporting them in providing literacy support (e.g., differentiated instruction) to the class and identified children.
-You will also have the opportunity to provide feedback and make recommendations to enhance MK literacy instruction and MK literacy support.
+You will also have the opportunity to provide feedback and make recommendations to enhance MK literacy instruction and MK literacy support. &nbsp;

 Your key roles and responsibilities include coaching MKEs and conducting regular professional development on literacy support (developmental lesson observations and sharing sessions):

 *   Conduct at least two developmental lesson observations per MKE
 *   Facilitate a centre-based sharing on-a-needs basis
-*   Together with the Pre-school Literacy Support Co-ordinator, plan and conduct workshops for MKEs
+*   Together with the Pre-school Literacy Support Co-ordinator, plan and conduct workshops for MKEs&nbsp;

-_\[MK Literacy Support Coach will be deployed to the MK for at least a year as more MKEs are being recruited and trained.\]_
+_\[MK&nbsp;Literacy Support Coach will be deployed to the MK for at least&nbsp;a&nbsp;year as more MKEs are being recruited and trained.\]_

 Interested applicants should have:

-*   A pleasant disposition
+*   A&nbsp;pleasant disposition
 *   Mentoring experience
 *   Good knowledge of intervention approaches and word-level skills
 *   Experience with literacy support/ intervention programmes at the lower primary level E.g., SH/EL, ST/EL, LSC